dienthaipham103/image_enhancement/README.md

 by top-hat transform" [1] [[paper]](https://www.sciencedirect.com/science/article/abs/pii/S0030399211001988).
 We implement the algorithm according to the paper.
 We are not sure that our implementation is correct 100% as in the paper, but the result looks good and reasonable.
 It is helpful for our purpose.

 ## Implementation
 First of all, we implement some of basic morphological processing algorithms such as dilation, erosion, opening, closing, white-tophat, black-tophat.
-These algorithms are baseline of the image enhancement.
+After that, multi scale image features extraction technique is used to build the image enhancement algorithms.

 ## References
 `